ComputeCanada/molmodsim-md-theory-lesson-novice/_extras/author_guide.md

 ## Configuring the Lesson

 Edit the file `_config.yml` to set these values:
-* `carpentry`:  This changes the branding of the lesson, e.g. `carpentry: "cc"` for Compute Canada.
+* `carpentry`:  This changes the branding of the lesson, e.g. `carpentry: "alliance"` for the Alliance.
 * `title`: Sets the lesson title.
 * `life_cycle`: This indicates how far along the development of the lesson has come.
 * `email`: The email address of the primary contact (probably an email list).